CEA-COSMIC/pysap/docs/source/installation.rst

      correctly installed.
   2. Read through all of the documentation provided, including the troubleshooting suggestions.
-  3. Check if your problem has already been addressed in a previous issue.
+  3. Check if your problem has already been addressed in a previous |link-to-issues|.

 Basic installation
 ------------------

-You can install the latest release of PySAP from |link-to-pypi| as follows:
+You can install the latest release of PySAP from |link-to-pypi| as follows.

 .. tip::
   :class: margin